AdaCore/learn/content/courses/advanced-ada/chapters/subprograms.rst

     subprogram has the :ada:`Inline_Always` aspect, but the compiler is unable to inline it.
 In this case, we get a compilation error from GNAT.

+Note that we can use the :ada:`Inline` aspect for generic subprograms as well.
+When we do this, we indicate to the compiler that we wish it inlines all instances of that generic subprogram.

 .. admonition:: In the Ada Reference Manual

     - `6.3.2 Inline Expansion of Subprograms <http://www.ada-auth.org/standards/12rm/html/RM-6-3-2.html>`_